shreejanjoshi/love-travel/README.md

 I made this project by using JS library React.
 In this project I can add places where I love to travel and if I already visited that place then I can add the place to visited section. (worked with components, props, useState, event props, routing, wrapper components with props.children, form, used firbaserealtimedatabase, fetching data, useEffecthook)

+#### Home page

+Home page where we can see all the places we want to travel.

+if clicked on visted it will add that place visted page

+#### New Place

+There is form where we can add new places and it will add in database of firebase